jwzhanggy/Koala-py/README.md

 # Koala-py
-An open source toolkit for broad learning in Python
+An open source toolkit for artificial intelligence algorithms in Python